changliao1025/pyflowline/pyflowline/README.md

 # Dependency

-* pystream use some functions from pyearth, which is a general purpose library for many Earth scient operation.
+* pyflowline use some functions from pyearth, which is a general purpose library for many Earth scient operation.

 # Requirements

-Pystream requires several input information for different operations.
+pyflowline requires several input information for different operations.
 In general, these dataset are expected:

 * DEM raster file: this file will be used to obtain the spatial extent of the study domain
 * River flowline vector file: this file is used to guide the stream topology definition